GivePenny/GherkinSpec/docs/Logging.md

 ## Logging with custom dependency injection

-The above example works with the default, built-in dependency injection of GherkinSpec.
+The first approach above works with the default, built-in dependency injection of GherkinSpec.
 If a more complex dependency-injection framework is used then the `ITestLogAccessor` instance available on the `Logger` property of the `TestRunContext` must be registered as a singleton.
 Don't create a new instance of the `ITestLogAccessor` as it will not receive the context of the currently executing test so will fail to log.
 The [feature-rich example](https://github.com/GivePenny/GherkinSpec.ComplexExample) shows a working implementation.
 An example using .NET Core's Dependency Injection extension is:

 ```csharp
 [Steps]